zeluspudding/rasELK/readme.md

 Logstash/Elasticsearch/Kibana
 -----------------------------
-You can run this demo also using the ELK-Stack.
-This way you can visualize the data in a nice way.
+Let''s visualize sensor data in awesome ways.

-Install the ELK Stack using (execute it in the root path of this Git repo, you should use a better host than a RaspberryPi since all components are hungry for Memory and CPU):
+Install the ELK Stack (execute it in the root path of this Git repo.
+You should use a better host than a RaspberryPi since all components are Memory and CPU hungry):

 ```bash
 sudo add-apt-repository -y ppa:webupd8team/java